 If you are separated from your luggage due to flight chaos or changes, it can create havoc in your life.
 These tips will make that situation more comfortable:

-Pack the items of most value (digital equipment) with you to carry on the plane.
-Do not place in your checked-in bag.
+- Pack the items of most value (digital equipment) with you to carry on the plane.
+Do not place in your checked bag.

 TA: What is the best piece of travel advice you’ve ever been given?